 Join the Stereoscopic Society and you too can be producing 3D still photographs and 3D movies using one of the commercially available 3D cameras, or, for the more adventurous a home built 3D camera rig.
 We have many members to help and inspire you to create your own wonderful 3D productions.
 Many members have their own specialities such as wildlife, time lapse, macro and microscopic work, all of which they would love to share with you.
 You may just wish to view all the magnificent work our members are creating.

-- Regular meetings in London & the Midlands
+- Regular meetings in London, the Midlands and Edinburgh

 - Receive The Stereoscopic Society’s “Journal of 3D Imaging”